0xAsten/foobar-lings/README.md

 path = "src/main.rs"
 ```

-install
+Then, you can install it by running the following command:

 ```bash
 cargo install --force --path .
 ```

-you can use `'foobarlings'` instead of `'cargo run --'` now in the above command.
+Now, you can use foobarlings instead of cargo run -- in the above commands.
+Remember to reinstall the binaries every time you make changes to the src folder.